-- a) For a Certified crop, 50 meters (165 feet) is normally required from the edge of the seed field to the nearest contaminating pollen source. - b) Contaminating sources of pollen include: a crop of a different variety of Alfalfa; a crop sown with commercial Alfalfa seed; or a crop of Alfalfa where the seed sown cannot be verified as being pedigreed seed. - c) If crop area is more than 5 acres and the isolation distance provided is less than 50 meters (165 feet), then the area of the seed crop to be discarded is determined by the procedure outlined in Chart 14.4.5.2 (next page) "Procedure for Determining Area of Alfalfa Seed Crop to be Discarded."
+- For a Certified crop, 50 meters (165 feet) is normally required from the edge of the seed field to the nearest contaminating pollen source. - b) Contaminating sources of pollen include: a crop of a different variety of Alfalfa; a crop sown with commercial Alfalfa seed; or a crop of Alfalfa where the seed sown cannot be verified as being pedigreed seed. - c) If crop area is more than 5 acres and the isolation distance provided is less than 50 meters (165 feet), then determine if border removal is required.
+See examples in Chart 14.4.5.2.

-Chart 14.4.5.2:
+Chart 14.4.5.2: DEMONSTRATION OF THE 10% RULE FOR CERTIFIED CROPS OF ALFALFA